SteveMama/sample-agent/README.md

 - Queries are independent of each other
 - Return only the answer, without identifiers (e.g., "mongodb" instead of "mongodb-56c598c8fc")

-## Submission Guidelines
-Submit your repository to [submission link](https://query-agent-assignment-validator-347704744679.us-central1.run.app/)
- - The validator will return your score within a few minutes
- - Use logging if you want to check your outputs, make sure write logs to `agent.log`
- - If you encounter errors, wait a few minutes before retrying
- - Do not refresh the browser to avoid losing your session
- - Make sure to note your `Submission ID` for the Google form for the final submission.

-### Submission Requirements
-1. GitHub Repository
-   - Include a `README.md` file describing your approach
-   - Ensure your main script is named `main.py`
-2. Loom Video
-   - Keep it informal and personal
-   - Focus on your motivation and background
-3. Submit the `Loom video` and `submission ID` for the final submission on this [Google Form Link](https://docs.google.com/forms/d/e/1FAIpQLScUpEklWG-hYCIsBFo9pD-SAtyaCsevhQSz6XRLKkLV_K3KuQ/viewform?usp=sf_link)

 ## Testing Your Agent
 We recommend testing your agent locally before submission: